jovalie/ai-recycling-buddy/EVALUATION_SYSTEM.md

-# Comprehensive Evaluation Framework for AI Recycling Agent
+# Evaluation Writeup for AI Recycling Agent

-## Abstract
+## Overview

 This document presents an evaluation framework for assessing the accuracy of our AI-powered recycling guidance agent.
 The framework evaluates multilingual categorization performance across 180 realistic recycling scenarios to ensure comprehensive assessment of system capabilities and limitations.